George H. Weems: Early career

 He arrived in France by the end of September 1917 and following a month of intensive training, Weems assumed command of regimental Machine gun company.
 Weems went to the trench sector near Verdun in mid-March 1918 and remained there until the beginning of May that year.
 He subsequently led his company during the Château-Thierry operation and distinguished himself during the capture of Vaux on July 1–2, 1918.

 Weems personally took charge of his advanced positions and manned captured enemy machine guns on an exposed flank of the battalion.
 By his coolness and daring in fearlessly exposing himself to the enemy fire in order that he might personally direct the fire of his guns, he succeeded in breaking down the counterattack of the enemy upon the exposed flank of his battalion.
 For his leadership and gallantry in action, he was decorated with the Distinguished Service Cross, the second highest decoration of the United States Military for bravery.
 He also received Silver Star for bravery in the later phase of the battle.

 In mid-July 1918, Weems was ordered to the Army Officer Candidates School at Langres, where he served as an instructor until the end of November that year.
 He was promoted to the temporary rank of major on May 5, 1918.
-The Allies of the United States bestowed him with French Croix de guerre 1914–1918 with Guilt Star and Order of the Crown of Italy and Italian War Merit Cross.
+The Allies of the United States bestowed him with French Croix de guerre 1914–1918 with Gilt Star and Order of the Crown of Italy and Italian War Merit Cross.